Frewacom/pywalfox/README.md

 Theme templates define the look of your browser theme.
 You can modify every element of the browser that is currently supported by the [Firefox Theme API](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/theme).

 Modifying the theme is very straightforward; find the element that you want to change and select a palette color from the dropdown.
 When you are done, click "Save template".

 #### Theme modes
 There are three different theme modes, Dark, Light and Auto.
 Selecting Auto will automatically switch between the dark and light modes based on a selected time interval in the "General" section of the extension.

-> **Note that dark- and light mode have *separate* theme and palette templates.
+> **Note that the dark and light modes have *separate* theme and palette templates.
 When modifying a template, you are always modifiying the template for the currently selected mode (dark/light).**

 ### Further theming with the included userChrome.css and userContent.css
 Pywalfox includes custom CSS sheets that you can enable.